Ourang Medan: Unsecured hazardous materials cargo

-Carbon monoxide (CO) poisoning
+Carbon monoxide poisoning

 Gaddis puts forward the theory that an undetected smouldering fire or malfunction in the ship's boiler system might have been responsible for the shipwreck.
-Escaping carbon monoxide would have caused the deaths of all aboard, with the fire slowly spreading out of control, leading to the vessel's ultimate destruction.
+Escaping carbon monoxide (CO) would have caused the deaths of all aboard, with the fire slowly spreading out of control, leading to the vessel's ultimate destruction.

 Contemporaneous coverage

-The earliest incarnation of the story occurs in Il Piccolo, the local paper of Trieste, in a series of “I drammi del mare” (Dramas of the Sea) written by Silvio Scherli in October 1940.
+The earliest iteration of the story occurs in Il Piccolo, the local newspaper of Trieste, in a series of I drammi del mare ('dramas of the sea') written by Silvio Scherli in October 1940.
 Scherli was a maritime radio operator and freelance journalist.

-A month later, newspaper reports of the incident appeared in British newspapers the Daily Mirror and the Yorkshire Evening Post.
-These initial reports placed the ship in proximity of the Solomon Islands, omit the rescue vessels names, and the SOS messages are different from later reports.
-The origin of the story is described as the Associated Press, and reported from Trieste in Italy but attributed to a Merchant Marine Officer.
+A month later, contemporaneous reports of the incident appeared in the British press: The Daily Mirror and the Yorkshire Evening Post both carried stories on it, using material attributed to the Associated Press.
+These initial reports placed the ship in the proximity of the Solomon Islands; they omit the rescue vessels' names; and the SOS messages differ from later reports.
+The origin of the story is given as the Associated Press, and reported from Trieste in Italy – but attributed to a Merchant Marine Officer.

-In 1948, a series of three articles appeared in the Dutch-Indonesian newspaper De locomotief: Samarangsch handels- en advertentie-blad (February 3, 1948, with two photographs duplicated from the Il Piccolo article, February 28, 1948, and March 13, 1948).
-The source for these stories are given as Silvio Scherli of Trieste and introduce new details about the incident not previously included in 1940s reporting including the significantly altered SOS and the addition of the surviving sailor who (on his deathbed) tells a missionary about the events, who subsequently recounted them to Scherli.
-The Dutch newspaper concludes with a disclaimer: "This is the last part of our story about the mystery of the Ourang Medan.
-We must repeat that we don't have any other data on this 'mystery of the sea'.
+In 1948, a series of three articles appeared in the Dutch-Indonesian newspaper De locomotief: Samarangsch handels – en advertentie-blad: February 3, 1948, with two photographs duplicated from the Il Piccolo article; February 28, 1948; and March 13, 1948.
+The source for these stories is given as Silvio Scherli of Trieste.
+They introduce details of the incident not previously reported in the 1940s versions, including: significantly altered SOS messages; and the addition of the surviving sailor who, on his deathbed, tells a missionary about the events – who subsequently recounted them to Scherli.
+The Dutch newspaper concludes with a disclaimer: This is the last part of our story about the mystery of the Ourang Medan.
+We must repeat that we don't have any other data on this "mystery of the sea".
 Nor can we answer the many unanswered questions in the story.
 It may seem obvious that the entire story is a fantasy, a thrilling romance of the sea.
-On the other hand, the author, Silvio Scherli, assures us of the authenticity of the story."
+On the other hand, the author, Silvio Scherli, assures us of the authenticity of the story.

 In October 10, 1948, the story was published in The Albany Times of Albany, New York and references its original source as the Dutch newspaper Elsevier's Weekly.
 The story was repeated in the May 1952 issue of the Proceedings of the Merchant Marine Council, published by the United States Coast Guard.

 Silvio Scherli is said to have produced a report on Trieste "Export Trade" on September 28, 1959.